qoolixiloop/qool-latex-loop/README.md

   * but need some examples as inspiration
 * because you want to write wiki pages on GitHub
   * but don't know how to start
-* because you wand to write your code in Vim
+* because you want to write your code in Vim
-  * but are missing a preview
+  * but you are missing an html preview (that's what your browser reads)
 * found anything?
 * :dizzy: